 The unaudited pro forma combined financial information has been presented for informational purposes only.
-The unaudited pro forma combined financial information does not purport to represent the actual results of operations that Baudax and TeraImmune would have achieved had the companies been combined during the periods presented in the unaudited pro forma combined financial statements and is not intended to project the future results of operations that the combined company may achieve after the Transaction.
+The unaudited pro forma combined financial information does not purport to represent the actual results of operations that Baudax Bio and TeraImmune would have achieved had the companies been combined during the periods presented in the unaudited pro forma combined financial statements and is not intended to project the future results of operations that the combined company may achieve after the Transaction.
 The unaudited pro forma combined financial information does not reflect any potential cost savings that may be realized as a result of the Transaction and also does not reflect any restructuring or integration-related costs to achieve those potential cost savings.

-Unaudited Pro Forma Condensed Combined Balance Sheet As of March 31, 2023 (in thousands)
+Unaudited Pro Forma Condensed Combined Statements of Operations For the Six Months Ended June 30, 2023 (in thousands, except share and per share amounts)